Evildead: Second reunion (2016–present)

 Evildead reunited once again for a one-off show on March 12, 2016 at the Love/Hate Rock Bar in Los Angeles, in celebration of the 50th birthday of drummer Rob Alaniz.

-In June 2016, Evildead confirmed that they were active once more.
-They also announced that they were recording new material, and planning to play some shows in 2017.
+In June 2016, Evildead confirmed that they had permanently reunited, with plans to record new material and play some shows in 2017.

-By August 2017, Evildead had been in the studio finishing four tracks for the upcoming third album, which was being produced by Bill Metoyer.
+By August 2017, Evildead had been in the studio finishing four tracks for then-upcoming third album, which was being produced by Bill Metoyer.
 On September 23, 2017, the band premiered their first song in 26 years, "Word of God", on Los Anarchy Radio.
 Six days later, the band played their first show since reuniting the year before at the Union Club in Los Angeles.
-On February 11, 2018, Evildead announced on their Facebook page that their third album was "coming soon."
+On February 11, 2018, Evildead announced on their website that their third album was "coming soon."
 The album, titled United $tate$ of Anarchy, was released on October 30, 2020.

+In January 2023, Evildead announced on their Facebook page that they had been "grinding away writing new material" for their fourth studio album, and had begun pre-production on it by the following month.
+The then-upcoming album's lead single "Bathe in Fire" was released on July 28, 2023 via streaming services.
+On March 13, 2024, the album's second single "Raising Fresh Hell" was released, and the band announced their fourth album, Toxic Grace, which was released on May 24.